Spain’s Most Versatile Grape: Viura

 Rescued from extinction in the late 1900s, Caíño Blanco now has a niche following in the vineyards of Galicia.
 It yields perfumed white wines that are not dissimilar to Albariño – citric, floral, and always refreshing.

 Reliably tart and inimitably fresh, Hondarrabi Zuri is one of the few varieties to thrive in the inclement climate of Atlantic Spain.
 In very wet years, under-ripeness can be a real issue.
-Yet, in good vintages, the grape’s moderate alcohol and racy palate make Hondarrabi Zuri a firm favorite in the summer months.
+Yet, in good vintages, the grape’s moderate alcohol and racy palate make Hondarrabi Zuri a firm favorite in summer.

 The same cannot be said for Albillo Real.
 Occasionally blended into the dense red wines of Ribera del Duero, Albillo has developed a cult following in the vineyards of Castilla y León.
 Pioneers such as Marta Gomendio craft delicious wines from this esoteric grape: unctuously textured and bursting with apricot fruit.
 Its international profile, of course, remains extremely low.
 But the Spanish trailblazers are doing all they can to change that.

-The term ‘Albillo’ actually refers to a family of grape varieties, including Albillo Mayor, Albillo Real, and Albillo de Albacete.
+The term ‘Albillo’ refers to a grape family, including Albillo Mayor, Albillo Real, and Albillo de Albacete.
 Albillo Real is the mutation most commonly found in Castilla y León – both Pingus and Vega Sicilia maintain a few parcels, occasionally blended into their signature red wines.
 It needs low yields – and plenty of sunlight – to produce high-quality wine.
 The top examples are fragrant and textured.

 Verdejo can yield wines as delicious and refreshing as Kiwi Sauvignon Blanc.
 Relatively straightforward to grow, it holds its acidity well, tolerating the arid climate and sometimes harsh conditions of Castilla y León.
 Lime-scented Verdejo has become perennially popular in the wine bars of London, Madrid, New York, and San Francisco.
 The trend shows no sign of dying down.

 From language to gastronomy and architecture, they do things differently in Catalunya.
-The region, situated in north-eastern Spain, is blessed with a diverse portfolio of terroirs, ranging from the Mediterranean coastline to the cooler subalpine climate of the mountainous interior.
+The region in northeastern Spain is blessed with a diverse portfolio of terroirs, ranging from the Mediterranean coastline to the cooler subalpine climate of the mountainous interior.
 As a result, Catalan winegrowers have superlative natural resources at their disposal, judiciously exploited to make a vast range of wine styles.

 Interestingly, Penedès established its reputation as the center of international styles, spearheaded by Miguel Torres in the 1960s.
 But having proved that Spain can make excellent Chardonnay (Milmanda), Cabernet Sauvignon, and Merlot, the Torres family has been championing indigenous grapes like Trepat noir, which is increasingly used to make excellent fizz.
 Terra Alta, meanwhile, is the most important producer of Garnacha Blanca in Spain; located southwest of Barcelona, the sun-kissed vineyards account for about a third of the world’s total acreage.
 The best wines are ripe and structured, with an unmistakable whiff of garrigue on the nose.